-I’ve always thought there’s something rather special about listening to music on a traditional record player, the crackle as the needle hits the vinyl, the beautiful artwork that adorns the sleeves, the physical interaction with the artist’s work is something you just don’t get from a download.
+I’ve always thought there’s something special about listening to music on a traditional record player, the crackle as the needle hits the vinyl, the beautiful artwork that adorns the sleeves, the physical interaction with the artist’s work is something you just don’t get from a download.
 I still regularly listen to my treasured collection of soul, funk and disco records on my old Bush record player; It’s in desperate need of a service but I adore it!

-— Record Store Day UK (@RSDUK) April 19, 2017
+— Record Store Day UK (@RSDUK) April 21, 2018

-Old George Yard, NE1 1EZ
+RPM MUSIC: Old George Yard, NE1 1EZ

 Tucked away on Old George Yard behind the Bigg Market, this hidden gem is one of Newcastle’s best loved record shops.
 The shelves are packed with indie, rock, hip hop, electronic, funk, soul and blues.
 RPM also sells refurbished vintage record players so if you need something to spin your tunes on, this is the place to come!

-Unit 1 Bewick Street, NE1 5EE
+BEATDOWN RECORDS: Unit 1 Bewick Street, NE1 5EE

-Beatdown is an Aladdin’s Cave for vinyl hunters, you could easily lose half a day trawling through the racks of records and chatting with the muso staff.
+Beatdown is an aladdin’s cave for vinyl hunters, you could easily lose half a day trawling through the racks of records and chatting with the muso staff.
 The stock is regularly refreshed with new & old LP’s (as well as CD’s and DVD’s) and there are often rarities waiting to be discovered.
 You’ll find this jewel of a shop just a stone’s throw from central station.

-1-7 Central Arcade, NE1 5BP
+J.G WINDOWS: 1-7 Central Arcade, NE1 5BP

-23 Nun St, NE1 5AG
+REFLEX: 23 Nun St, NE1 5AG

 Reflex is a small but perfectly formed record store in the heart of Newcastle.
-Friendly, helpful, enthusiastic staff who you would definitely want on your team for a music quiz plus a vast collection of records in every genre imaginable, what more could you want?
+Friendly, helpful, enthusiastic staff who you would definitely want on your team for a music quiz – plus a vast collection of records in every genre imaginable, what more could you want?

-Sandhill NE1 3JF & Grainger Market, NE1 5AE
+LONGPLAY CAFE: Sandhill NE1 3JF & Grainger Market, NE1 5AE

-Quayside, NE1 3DE
+QUAYSIDE SUNDAY MARKET: Quayside, NE1 3DE

-There are usually a couple of music stalls at the weekly market that takes place on Newcastle Quayside every Sunday, I once bagged about a dozen soul and Motown LP’s for a fiver, so it’s definitely worth a rummage!
+There are usually a couple of music stalls at the weekly market that takes place on Newcastle Quayside every Sunday.
+I once bagged about a dozen soul and Motown LP’s for a fiver, so it’s definitely worth a rummage!

-3rd Floor, Commercial Union House, 39 Pilgrim St, NE1 6QE
+586 RECORDS: 3rd Floor, Commercial Union House, 39 Pilgrim St, NE1 6QE

 Do you still listen to music on vinyl?
 Do you have a favourite record store?
 Share your thoughts be leaving a comment below 🙂